Malvin95/EasyBank2.0/.github/PULL_REQUEST_TEMPLATE/chore.md

 ---
-name: 🧹 Chore PR
+name: "🧹 Chore PR"
-about: Use this template for maintenance, refactors, dependency updates, or config changes.
+about: "Use this template for maintenance, refactors, dependency updates, or config changes."
 ---

 # ⚙️ Chore Pull Request Checklist